mayTkhin24/couchers/app/web/markdown/volunteer/ui-ux-designer.md

 Ideal candidates will have the following:
 - A portfolio showcasing your experience in UI/UX design;
 - Proficiency in Figma and experience working within established design systems;
-- Familiarity with React and Material UI (our frontend stack) is a big plus;
-- Experience using or designing travel apps, ideally in the couch surfing or hospitality space;
 - Understanding of accessibility and usability best practices;
 - Strong communication skills in English (C1+) for effective cross-team collaboration;
-- Familiarity with github is a plus.
+- Experience using couch surfing platforms (BeWelcome, Couchsurfing™, Trustroots, Workaway, etc) is a big plus but not required.

 ### Expectations/Commitment

-- Minimum 5 hours per week
+- Able to contribute 5 hours per week (or more)
 - 6-month minimum commitment
 - This is an unpaid volunteer role.
 Couchers.org is built and run entirely by dedicated volunteers.